 In October 1985, Tambo was asked to give evidence to the Foreign Affairs Committee of the House of Commons in London, where he had to field difficult questions and sometimes hostile questioners.
-The result of this was that the following year, the United Kingdom, as part of the Commonwealth, sent an Eminent Persons Group to investigate the situation in the country.
+The result was that the following year, the United Kingdom, as part of the Commonwealth, sent an Eminent Persons Group to investigate the situation in the country.
 Then in 1986, he called for a campaign to establish an alternative system of education and called for the unbanning of the Congress of South African Students (COSAS).

 In 1987, Tambo appointed a high-powered Commission of ANC legal people to draw up a constitution to reflect the kind of country that the ANC wanted for the future.
 He also sat in on these meetings, often guiding the meetings.
 Tambo had consistently advocated support for a multiparty democracy and an entrenched Bill of Rights.
 Also in 1987, Tambo together with others conceived and headed a top-secret covert mission by MK known as Operation Vula.
 Tambo chose the operatives to infiltrate into the country to work underground establishing networks and arms caches.